-Upon arrival at Lhasa airport or train station, to be met and transferred to your hotel / hostel in Lhasa.
-Afternoon have a good rest to acclimatize the high altitude.
+Upon arrival at Lhasa airport or train station, to be met and transferred to your hotel in Lhasa.
+Afternoon, have a good rest to acclimatize the high altitude.
 Overnight at Lhasa.

-Mountain biking adventure begins from Lhasa.
-Cycling past history-laden city of Lhasa, you will transverse through barley fields, traditional Tibetan villages and undulating uphill slopes.
+Mountain biking adventure begins from Lhasa, you will transverse through barley fields, traditional Tibetan villages, and undulating uphill slopes.
 Few kilometers ahead, a bridge appears across the river leading to the airport.
-Chinese soldiers can be seen stationed at the mid-point of the bridge.
-Turning away from the route to the airport, you have to skirt along another direction following rarely-visited sandy path to Khampa La.
+Turning away from the route to the airport, you have to skirt along another direction following the rarely-visited sandy path to Khampa La.
 The trail meanders through a village of mud-walled houses and pastoral farmlands.
-You may attempt to interact with local villagers with the assistance from your Tibetan guide.
-This gives you an opportunity to glimpse into the lives of local villagers.
 Further ahead, the trail branches into a valley away from Tsangpo and then ascends.
 You will approach your first campsite on a rocky territory encompassing an area of width 30 meters and height 100 meters.
 After cycling for about 6-7 hours, you will eventually arrive at the foot of Khampa La (pass) at an elevation of 4794.
-At an idyllic site, you will camp for the night under starlit sky.

 A tough climb across the first of six high passes of the trip.
-If you find it too tough peddling up 4794 meter high pass you can always get on the support 4WD Land cruiser.
-Once you are on the top of the pass you have a glittering views of Yamdrop tso (lake) and stunning summit of Nanzin Kangsa (7252m).
+If you find it too tough peddling up 4794-meter high pass you can always get on the support vehicle.
+Once you are on the top of the pass you have a glittering view of Yamdrop Tso (lake) and stunning summit of Nanzin Kanga (7252m).
 A descent to deep turquoise Yamdrok Tso Lake amidst its exquisite mesmerizing views further accentuates the biking thrill.
-Nomadic herders and grazing yaks make interesting picture-perfect view en route.
 After lunch, you will ride along the shore of the lake on sandy roads for about 40km.
 The trail further continues along ridges in the valley wall with breath-taking views of towering snow-capped peaks as the backdrop.
 Sooner sheep pastures come into sight.
 Resting your cycling journey for the day, you set a camp after riding for 72 km up to Nagartse village at an elevation of 4,475m.

 Today it is a fairly easy and short ride to the top of Simi La at 4375m and then mostly downhill ride into a wide sandy valley towards Gyantse.
 The trail crisscrosses barley field along the flowing river.
 Here, you will spot several military and religious sites.
 You can bask in the sheer pleasure of visiting Pelkor Chode Monastery, and Gyantse Dzong.
 Pelkor Chode Monastery has ancient murals, thangkas, chapels, mandala and paintings of 84 mahasidhhas in yogic posture.
-Gyantse Dzong was constructed in the 14th century and offers majestic view of both Gyantse and Nyang Chu Valley.
+Gyantse Dzong was constructed in the 14th century and offers a majestic view of both Gyantse and Nyang Chu Valley.
 Gyantse Kumbum is one of the major attractions of cultural interest in Gyantse.
-It houses several chapels and Tibetan Buddhist murals.
-You will spend the night at comfortable hotel.
+You will spend the night at a comfortable hotel.

-Today's ride is on tarmac following Nyang Chu River to Shigatse, the second largest city of Tibet.
-En route, you will encounter several trucks, cabs and pedestrians hurrying along the busy streets of Shigatse.
-There are internet cyber cafe, many well-resourced shop, restaurants etc. Tashilhunpo monastery, being one of the largest functioning monasteries in Tibet, is a major attraction of Shigatse.
-Overnight here will be in a comfortable hotel.
+Today's ride is on the tarmac following Nyang Chu River to Shigatse, the second-largest city of Tibet.
+En route, you will encounter several trucks, cabs, and pedestrians hurrying along the busy streets of Shigatse.
+There are internet cyber cafe, many well-resourced shops, restaurants, etc. Overnight here will be in a comfortable hotel.

 Today is the rest day to explore the local market and Tashilhunpo Monastery.
 This monastery is one of the largest functioning monasteries in Tibet and there is much to explore within its high surrounding walls.